percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 1

 This variable is used for replication flow control.
-Replication will be paused till the value of this variable goes below the value of :variable:`gcs.fc_factor` * :variable:`gcs.fc_limit`.
+Replication is resumed when the slave queue drops below :variable:`gcs.fc_factor` * :variable:`gcs.fc_limit`.

 .. variable:: gcs.fc_limit